MajorGrinch/CSE503CP/gradingRubric.md

 Users can modify their cart in the cart management page, including the number of a dish or delete something they don't want.
 (5 points)

-Uers can place orders which would be sent to the restaurant management page for restaurant keepers to see.
+Users can place orders which would be sent to the restaurant management page for restaurant keepers to see.
 (5 points)

+## Best Practice (20 points)

+Code is well formatted and easy to read, with proper commenting (3 points)

+Safe from SQL Injection attacks (2 points)

+Site follows the FIEO philosophy (3 points)

+All pages pass the W3C validator (2 points)

+CSRF tokens are passed when creating, editing, and deleting comments and stories (5 points)

+All AJAX requests that either contain sensitive information or modify something on the server are performed via POST, not GET (3 points)

+Page passes the W3C validator (2 points)

-##  Restaurant Management (20 points)
+## Creative Portion (20 points)

+Users have multiple address and they can choose one of them when placing orders.
+(5 points)

+### Restaurant Management

 Restaurant Keepers are able to check all orders with different status including pending, confirmed, completed orders, seperately or together.
-(10 points)
+(5 points)

 Restaurant Keepers have rights to accept or decline orders placed by users.
 (5 points)

 Restaurant Keepers can add or delete products they provide.
-(5 points)

-## Creative Portion (20 points)

-Use Google Map API to set accurate personal address.
-(5 points)

-Use Google Map API to show the location of a specific address (5 points)

-Every product has its own picture and could be shown in the web page (5 points)

-Users have multiple address and they can choose one of them when placing orders.
 (5 points)